stan-dev/design-docs/designs/0035-pre-model-gqs.md

 useful examples might include variable selection with a spike and slab prior.

-## Block Gibbs for hierarchical models
+## Block Gibbs sampling continuous parameters

 Neal (2011, p.
-143) proposes a scheme whereby HMC is only used for the low-level parameters of a hierarchical model, with the population parameters being sampled with block Gibbs.
+143) proposes a scheme whereby HMC is only used for the low-level parameters of a hierarchical model, with the population parameters being sampled with block Gibbs (i.e., sampled all at once conditionally as a multivariate block).
 In a simple case, suppose we have a model with $N$ binary observations in $K$ groups with group indicator $\text{group}$.
 The likelihood will be $y_n \sim
 \text{bernoulli}(\textrm{logit}^{-1}(\alpha_{\text{group}[n]}))$ and
 the prior $\alpha_k \sim \textrm{normal}(\mu, \sigma)$ with conjugate